Here's why the vote count is still going in key states - KTVZ

 To finish its count, North Carolina is waiting to see if 116,000 outstanding requested absentee ballots are returned by November 12.
 In North Carolina, an Election Day-postmarked ballot can be counted if it is received by 5 p.m.
 ET on November 12.

-But the state still does not know how many of those 116,000 voters chose to instead vote in person or drop off their ballot on Election Day, so the number of potential outstanding votes could shrink.
+But the state still does not know how many of those 116,000 voters chose to instead vote in person or to drop off their ballots on Election Day, so the number of potential outstanding votes could shrink.

 “With very few exceptions, North Carolina’s numbers are not going to move until November 12 or 13,” North Carolina State Board of Elections Executive Director Karen Brinson Bell said Wednesday.